British Airways Flight 009: Incident

 Because the engines are needed to pressurise the cabin, pressure within the cabin fell.
 This caused oxygen masks to be released from the ceiling, an automatic emergency measure to make up for the lack of air.
 On the flight deck, however, Greaves's mask was broken; the delivery tube had detached from the rest of the mask.
 Moody swiftly decided to descend at a rate of 1800 m per minute to an altitude where there was enough pressure in the outside atmosphere to breathe almost normally.
 Many passengers, fearing for their lives, wrote notes to relatives.

 At 13500 ft, the crew was approaching the altitude at which they would have to turn over the ocean and attempt a risky ditching.
 Although the crew had guidelines for the water landing procedure, no one had ever tried it in a Boeing 747.
 As they performed the engine restart procedure, engine number four finally started, and at 13:56 UTC (20:56 Jakarta time), Moody used its power to reduce the rate of descent.
 Shortly thereafter, engine three restarted, allowing him to climb slowly.
 Shortly after that, engines one and two successfully restarted, as well.
+The crew subsequently requested and expedited an increase in altitude to clear the high mountains of Indonesia.

 As the aircraft approached its target altitude, the St. Elmo's fire effect on the windscreen returned.
 Moody throttled back, but engine number two surged again and was shut down.
 The crew immediately descended and held 12000 ft.

 As Flight 009 approached Jakarta's Halim Perdanakusuma International Airport, the crew found seeing anything through the windscreen difficult, and made the approach almost entirely on instruments, despite reports of good visibility.
 The crew decided to fly the instrument landing system, but the vertical guidance system was inoperative, so they were forced to fly with only the lateral guidance as the first officer monitored the airport's distance-measuring equipment (DME).
 He then called out how high they should be at each DME step along the final approach to the runway, creating a virtual glide slope for them to follow.
 Moody described it as "a bit like negotiating one's way up a badger's arse."
 Although the runway lights could be made out through a small strip of the windscreen, the landing lights on the aircraft seemed to be inoperable.
 After landing, the flight crew found taxiing impossible due to the glare from apron floodlights, which made the already sandblasted windscreen opaque.
 Upon disembarking, the flight engineer knelt at the bottom of the steps and kissed the ground.
 When Moody asked why, the engineer replied that "The Pope does it," to which Moody responded: "He flies Alitalia."